Mr0cket/about-me-page/README.md

     "build": "next build",
     "start": "next start"

-created with React, initialised with create react app (I'll initialise the next one myself, I swear!)
+created with React, initialised with create react app (but by god, I'm initialising the next one!)

 ## Available Scripts